Thursday, 7 November 2024

 Interesting last few days.

 I noticed a fairly authoritarian attitude on a visit to Costa Coffee last Friday.
-My son and I were not asked but told to wait our turn at a certain spot withing the shop and then told to complete the 'track & trace' information which, quite rightly, the shop staff had been asked to maintain.
+My son and I were not asked but told to wait our turn at a certain spot within the shop and then told to complete the 'track & trace' information which, quite rightly, the shop staff had been asked to maintain.

 Thought little of it until we had the same instruction at the pub where we decided to take lunch (we were in Rayleigh, Essex); but in this case delivered with politeness and a more 'human' approach.
 You know 'we're all in this together'.
 And it is a pain.
 However. today I had a similar experience to the 'Costa' one: this time in Barclays Bank, Maldon.
 Before I run through that, and because of it, I am considering the possibility that employers are failing to treat and train their staff to deal with the pressures placed upoon them by Covid.
 To explain: